-Loretta J. Ross is a cofounder of the SisterSong Women of Color Reproductive Justice Collaborative and the cocreator in 1994 of the theory of reproductive justice.
-She has addressed women’s issues, hate groups, and human rights on CNN and in the New York Times, Time Magazine, Los Angeles Times, and USA Today.
+Loretta J. Ross is a cofounder of the SisterSong Women of Color Reproductive Justice Collective and the cocreator in 1994 of the theory of reproductive justice.
+She has addressed women’s issues, hate groups, and human rights on CNN and in the New York Times, Time magazine, Los Angeles Times, and USA Today.

 “Controlling reproduction and the bodies of women seems to be the first step in every hierarchy.
-That’s why reproductive justice—women with power over our own bodies—is the crucial first step toward any democracy and any justice.” —Gloria Steinem
+That’s why reproductive justice—women having power over our own bodies—is the crucial first step toward any democracy, any human rights, and any justice.” —Gloria Steinem

 “A wonderful new primer.
-Loretta J. Ross and Rickie Solinger have written a simultaneously sophisticated and accessible book for scholars, students, activists, and practitioners.” —Patrick Anderson, University of California, San Diego
+Ross and Solinger have written a simultaneously sophisticated and accessible book for scholars, students, activists, and practitioners.” —Patrick Anderson, University of California, San Diego